wybo/agentbase/README.md

 * cake git:commit - in master, commit locally and push to github
 * cake git:pages - checkout gh-pages branch, merge master, push to github, change back to master.

 The git:pages task should be run with no watch task running, otherwise unintential compiles will occur with changing to the gh-pages branch.
 Similarly, be careful your editor isn't confused by the gh-pages change .. it completely changes your working directory.
-The cake git:commit task will warn you to be careful, prompting for a go-ahead.
+The cake git:pages task will warn you to be careful, prompting for a go-ahead.

 #### License